We think this movie stands out for:

 Is it any good?

 Every family should see this m-a-r-v-e-l-o-u-s documentary, because it is about so much more than the spelling bee.
 It's about the strength of American diversity and the commitment of this country to opportunity.
 It's about ambition, dedication, and courage.
 It's about finding a dream that speaks to each individual.
 Most of all, it's about family; the opportunity to discuss the wide variation in styles of family communication and values is in itself a reason for every family with children to watch this movie together.

 Plus, it is one of the most genuinely thrilling, touching, and purely enjoyable movies of the year.
-The movie is filled with brilliantly observed moments that illuminate the lives of the individuals but also the lives of all families and dreamers.
+Spellbound is filled with brilliantly observed moments that illuminate the lives of the individuals but also the lives of all families and dreamers.
 As we watch these kids, girls towering over boys, more kids with braces than without, puberty's uneven effects everywhere, many of the kids confessing that they feel all alone in their schools, we see them hold on to this mastery of words eclipsing the mastery of most adults -- and leading them to their adult selves.

-Families can talk about how the families in the movie, especially the immigrant families and those at the lower end of the economic spectrum, see the importance of the spelling bee.
+Families can talk about how the families in Spellbound, especially the immigrant families and those at the lower end of the economic spectrum, see the importance of the spelling bee.
 Why is making it to the National Spelling Bee even more of an achievement for them?